Bucket List: 10 Best Places to Visit in Rijeka, Croatia

-The two Blue Flag Beaches are Ploce and Kostanj, which have shingle bays and transparent waters, making them a popular destination for tourists.
+The two Blue Flag Beaches are Ploce and Kostanj, which have shingle bays and transparent waters, making them popular tourist destinations.

 Rijeka Central Market

-Another great way to enjoy your visit to another country is to visit a local market.
-Rijeka Central Market has indoor and outdoor stalls selling various fruits, vegetables, spices, meats, and a fish hall designed with an art-nouveau architecture built in 1916.
+Another great way to enjoy visiting another country is to visit a local market.
+Rijeka Central Market has indoor and outdoor stalls selling various fruits, vegetables, spices, meats, and a fish hall designed with art-nouveau architecture built in 1916.